geoglows/training.geoglows.org/docs/retrospective.md

 # Retrospective Data

-The retrospective simulation from the River Forecasting System provides a deterministic dataset with daily resolution, offering over 85 years of historical streamflow data from January 1, 1940 to the near present.
-Each of the 6 million river segments in the GEOGLOWS model has its own retrospective time series available for download.
+The retrospective simulation from RFS provides a deterministic dataset with daily resolution, offering over 85 years of historical streamflow data from January 1, 1940 to the near present.
+Each of the 6 million river segments in RFS has its own retrospective time series available for download.
 The plot below shows an example of the retrospective data for one river.

 ![image](retrospective_graph.png)